October 25, 2021

 Traditionally, candidates have been sourced either by arbitrary responses to job ads or via agencies and employment platforms to which candidates have subscribed.
-However, AI-based analytics offers more proactive methods for head-hunting prospective employees, so-called passive candidates, 'in the wild'.
+However, AI-based analytics, along with RPA in HR, offers more proactive methods for head-hunting prospective employees, so-called passive candidates, 'in the wild'.

 HR predictive analytics systems are capable of scouring the web for individuals that are suited to your organization, with a growing number of companies offering AI-based 'broad sweep' candidate retrieval.
 Such companies not only identify possible candidates from a variety of online sources but also calculate how receptive the person might be to a job offer, and what salary level, perks and secondary considerations might be necessary to bring them into the fold.